-The process of chlorine disinfection can be achieved in multiple ways.
+The process that makes up the removal of chlorine from water can be achieved in multiple ways.
 Chlorine itself is a gas which interacts with the organic and inorganic matter present in the water until it dismantles the pathogenic cellular growth pattern; in other words, killing bacterial contaminants.
 The other forms of disinfecting using chlorine is through hypochlorite.
 Different types of hypochlorite can also be used like calcium hypochlorite or sodium hypochlorite.
 These compounds produce HOCl when they interact with water and achieve the same results as chlorine gas.
 Their chemical reactions are the following:

 Ca(OCl)₂ + 2H₂O -> 2HOCl + Ca(OH)₂

 NaOCl + H₂O -> HOCl + NaOH